 Why does my cat just stare at me at exactly 5 PM every day?
 Often, it’s because your cat has internalized your routine and is anticipating the next expected activity.
 This type of routine-based staring demonstrates your cat’s intelligence and their investment in your shared daily patterns.

 Disruptions to established routines can temporarily alter staring behaviors.
-Cats might stare more intensely or persistently when their expected schedule changes, essentially asking for clarification about when normal activities will resume.
+Cats might stare more intensely or persistently when their expected schedule changes, asking for clarification about when normal activities will resume.

 Frequently Asked Questions